Check the current swap space configuration

 - Setup swap structure on the created file:

 sudo swapon /swapfile.

-- Make the change permanent and prevent from being reset after restart.
+- Make the change permanent and prevent it from being reset after restarts.
 Open and append the following line to

 /swapfile swap swap defaults 0 0